cytoscape/cytoscape.js-cxtmenu/README.md

       select: function(ele){ // a function to execute when the command is selected console.log( ele.id() ) // `ele` holds the reference to the active element },
-      enabled: true // whether the command is selectable }
+      enabled: true, // whether the command is selectable subCommands:[
+        content: '<span class="fa fa-eye fa-2x"></span>', html/text content to be displayed in the sub-menu
+        select: function () {// a function to execute when the sub-command is selected console.log(this.id());
+        },
+        disabled:false // whether the sub-command is unselectable ]
+    }
     */
   ], // function( ele ){ return [ /*...*/ ] }, // example function for commands